musixmatch/ios-musixmatch-app-extension/README.md

 Inside the downloaded folder, you'll find the resources needed to integrate with Musixmatch.

-NO -> The 1Password extension is also available via cocoapods, simply add `pod '1PasswordExtension', '~> 1.0.0'` to your Podfile, run `pod install` from your project directory and you're ready to go.

 ### Step 2: Install the Latest Musixmatch

 The sample project depends upon having the latest version of Xcode 6, as well as the Musixmatch installed on your iOS device.